maurodoglio/telemetry-analysis-service/README.md

 Run the tests
 -------------

 There's a sample test in `analysis_service/base/tests.py` for your convenience, that you can run using the following command:

-    python manage.py test
+    docker-compose run web ./manage.py test

 If you want to run the full suite, with flake8 and coverage, you may use [tox](https://testrun.org/tox/latest/).
 This will run the tests the same way